signalfx/aws-log-collector/README.md

  For example, if your ingest url is `https://ingest.us0.signalfx.com` then the variable should be set to `https://ingest.us0.signalfx.com/v1/log`	.
 * `SPLUNK_METRIC_URL` set to Real-time Data Ingest url from your account.
 That is the same endpoint as above, but without the suffix.
 In our example, the value would be `https://ingest.us0.signalfx.com`.
 Splunk uses this to monitor the usage and adoption of aws-collector-lambda.

+These variables are optional:
+* `REDACTION_RULE` replace text matching the supplied regular expression with `REDACTION_RULE_REPLACEMENT`.
+* `REDACTION_RULE_REPLACEMENT` replace text matching the `REDACTION_RULE` with the following text.
+* `INCLUDE_LOG_FIELDS` if this is set to `false`, the function will forward only raw log line from the source.
+If set to `true`, the function will forward both the raw log line and fields it parsed out from the line.
+The default value of `false` is meant to reduce log volume
 ##### 6) Tag the lambda function
 Tag the lambda function you've created with a tag consisting of a key `splunk-log-collector-id` and value containing region code, for example `splunk-log-collector-id`: `af-south-1`.

 ##### 7) Wait (up to ~15 minutes)
 The tag which you have just added is used by Splunk Observability backend to discover your lambda function.
 Once it is discovered, the backend will start managing lambda triggers.